The Arizona trial court system consists of Superior Courts, Justice Courts, Municipal Courts, and Tax Court.

 Municipal Courts share jurisdiction with Justice Courts over violations of State law committed within the limits of the city or town.
 Municipal Courts also share jurisdiction with some Justice Courts over traffic violations.

-Some cities and towns may refer to their Municipal Court as a Magistrate Court.
+Some cities and towns may refer to their Municipal Court as a City Court or Magistrate Court.
 Magistrate Courts and Municipal Courts were once separate types of courts in the Arizona court system.
 After a statewide consolidation, Municipal Courts now have the duties and jurisdiction of both the former Municipal and Magistrate courts.

 Arizona Tax CourtThe Arizona Tax Court hears cases regarding disputes over the imposition, assessment or collection of any state or local tax.
 It has statewide jurisdiction and hears cases involving property taxes, municipal sales taxes, and state taxes.
 It cannot hear cases regarding federal taxes.